cheqd/node-docs/docs/setup-and-configure/README.md

 ## Next steps

 If you're configuring a validator, check out [**our validator guide**](../validator-guide/README.md) for further configuration steps to carry out.

+Additonally, you read [**here**](./cosmovisor-configuration.md) about cosmovisor-specific configuration parameters and how to change them.